apache/distributedlog/docs/admin_guide/loadtest.rst

 Overview
 --------

-Under distributedlog-benchmark you will find a set of applications intended for generating large amounts of load in a distributedlog custer.
+Under distributedlog-benchmark you will find a set of applications intended for generating large amounts of load in a distributedlog cluster.
 These applications are suitable for load testing, performance testing, benchmarking, or even simply smoke testing a distributedlog cluster.

 The dbench script can run in several modes: